hamsadatta/probabilistic_reasoning_hbrs/README.md

 Steps:

+1. From the path, `probabilistic_reasoning_hbrs/src/occupancy_grid_mapping`, build the ROS2 package,
+    > `colcon build --packages-select occupancy_grid_mapping`

+2. Run the `local_setup.bash` file from the same path and in the same terminal,
+    > `. install/local_setup.bash`

-1. Considering `turtlebot3_house` environment, set the turtlebot3_model variable,
+3. Considering `turtlebot3_house` environment, set the turtlebot3_model variable,
     > `export TURTLEBOT3_MODEL=waffle`

-2. Launch the `turtlebot3_house` gazebo environment,
+4. Launch the `turtlebot3_house` gazebo environment,
     > `ros2 launch  turtlebot3_gazebo turtlebot3_house.launch.py`

     > Note:
         - While running this node for the first time it takes few minutes to load the environment.
-        - If the robot does not appear in simulation, please try launching the node couple of times until the robot is loaded.
+        - If the robot does not appear in simulation, please try launching the node again until the robot is loaded and the laser scans are visible.

-3. Run the `teleop_twist_keyboard` node to control turtlebot3 in simulation,
+5. Run the `teleop_twist_keyboard` node to control turtlebot3 in simulation,
     > `ros2 run teleop_twist_keyboard teleop_twist_keyboard`

-4. From the path, "probabilistic_reasoning_hbrs/src/occupancy_grid_mapping", build the ROS2 package,
-    > `colcon build --packages-select occupancy_grid_mapping`

-5. Run the `local_setup.bash` file from the same path and in the same terminal,
-    > `. install/local_setup.bash`

-6. Run `gmapping_node` in the same terminal,
+6. Run `gmapping_node` in the same terminal.
+A window showing the acquired map will be visible.
     > `ros2 run occupancy_grid_mapping gmapping_node`

+7. Move around the turtlebot until required regions of the environment are perceived.
+Kill the terminal where the `gmapping_node` is running by pressing `Ctrl+C` and close the window showing the map to complete the mapping process.

+8. The map will be saved as `.png` image at `probabilistic_reasoning_hbrs/src/occupancy_grid_mapping/install/occupancy_grid_mapping/share/occupancy_grid_mapping/`.